tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 Tauri relies heavily on native libraries and toolchains, so meaningful cross-compilation is not possible at the current moment.
 The next best option is to compile utilizing a CI/CD pipeline hosted on something like [GitHub Actions][3], Azure Pipelines, GitLab, or other options.
 The pipeline can run the compilation for each platform simultaneously making the compilation and release process much easier.

-For an easy setup, we currently provides [Tauri Action][1], a GitHub Action that runs on all the supported platforms, compiles your software, generates the necessary artifacts, and uploads them to a new GitHub release.
+For an easy setup, we currently provide [Tauri Action][1], a GitHub Action that runs on all the supported platforms, compiles your software, generates the necessary artifacts, and uploads them to a new GitHub release.

 ## Tauri GitHub Action